ch1c0t/web.tags/readme.md

 ## `window.tag`

-is a function to define tags which
+is a function to define tags that

 - return an instance of [HTMLElement][HTMLElement](the root element of a tag);
 - receive 0 or 1 argument(an Object feeding the root element's [`data`](#data));

-Tags can be named or nameless.
+These tags can be named or nameless.
+Depending on what arguments you pass to `window.tag`, it will create either a named tag or a nameless tag.

 ### Named tags